How Much Overhang for Shingles – Proper Drip Edge Installation

 Shingles and overhangs are integral parts of a roofing system.
 Sure, there might be roofs that don’t have overhangs or even shingles, but the lifespan of these roofs are severely limited.
-Another part of the house that we’ll be delving on would be the drip edge, which can perform a variety of different functions.
+Another part of the house that we’ll be delving on would be the Shingles Overhang T , which can perform a variety of different functions.
 Like shingles and overhangs, drip edges have a specific role that performs the same general functions of drop edges; to redirect the flow of water to the appropriate drainage systems.

 Drip edges perform the following tasks: